kev20006/watchList/README.md

 * gap found between footer and bottom of the page at large resolutions - fixed using position sticky and sticking the footer to the bottom of the page when it scrolls into view.

 * The CSS property unset doesn't work in older browsers; replaced it to make the app better supported.

+* Further testing proved that the app didn't work on IE. I transpiled all the JS using babel and added a polyfill to the head of my project, which granted the app some functionality in IE, but it still didn't work fully.
+So there changes were rolled back.
+The transpiled JS in in the assets folder in this rep.

 After completing this testing completed the same tasks again on the following devices.